CDCgov/NEDSS-Infrastructure/terraform/aws/development-infrastructure/sftp/README.md

 This Terraform module sets up a SFTP service to load/validate/split/queue hl7 messages using AWS Transfer Family, S3, Lambda, DynamoDB, and SNS.

 ---
+## TODO:

+- fix homedir to include server name, when users added manually we pick the bucket and the site name populates
+- fix service managed accounts to use passwords from secrets manager, they should allow them automagically when naming convention is correct

+---

 ## Features